 The Blizard Advanced Light Microscopy Faciltiy (BALM) provides high-tech multi-million pound advanced imaging technology and experienced staff.
 The BALM provides a broad range of equipment to cover most light microscopy applications and has the services to suit everyone from experienced light microscopy specialists, to people who have never touched a microscope before.
 We can cater for simple fluorescent microscopy to superresolution imaging.
 State of the art equipment allows for live cell confocal imaging at 140nm superresolution at speeds of 10fps.
-For deep imaging of biopsies and organotypic cultures, an additional Chameleon pulsed laser bed allows for Multiphoton acquisition with excitation from 680 to 1080nm.
+For deep imaging of biopsies and organotypic cultures, a Multiphoton acquisition system with excitation from 680 to 1080nm is available.
 Combined with the fast Airyscan and precision extended range piezo z drive, thick samples can be imaged extremely fast and accurately at increased signal to noise and at superresolution.
 Large specimens can be cleared and stained beforehand with our Clarity tissue clearing setup.
+Analysis and visualisation of 3D samples is made easy with the IMARIS analysis suite.
+Any Histology Samples can be scanned on our TissueFaxs Inverted Plus slidescanner which is optimal for detailed slide scans of fluorescent and histopathology samples.
+With a 7 line LED light engine, a wide variety of fluorophores can be easily scanned and cell populations can be analysed on the Tissuegnostics analysis software packages Strataquest, HistoQuest and Tissuequest.
 Our Laser Dissection Microscope allows the collection of single cell material for analysis.

 Tel: +44 (0)20 7882 2406